|

 The Physics: Write Path Architecture

-vSAN ESA removes the legacy disk groups and writes closer to the metal.
+vSAN ESA removes legacy disk groups and writes directly to a RAID-1 “Performance Leg” on NVMe.

-Nutanix uses a Controller VM (CVM) to manage the Oplog.
+Nutanix uses a Controller VM (CVM) to manage the Oplog — a persistent write buffer that sits between the guest VM and the storage fabric.

 Workload Modeling: Why 70/30?